-Note: If you have a JANUS 2010 with an RF back, you do not physically connect the reader to another device.
+Note: If you have a JR2020, you do not physically connect the reader to another device.
 The reader communicates through radio signals instead of a physical connection.

 Communications Dock Place the reader in a communications dock and connect one or two devices to the dock's serial ports.
 The dock's network port is a 25-pin DTE connector and the auxiliary port is a 25-pin DCE connector.
 Depending on how you set the dock's DIP switches, the reader communicates with both ports or the ports communicate with each other.